NERSC/jupyterlab-slurm/README.md

-After launching JupyterLab, the extension can be found in the command palette under the name ```Slurm Queue Manager```, and is listed under the ```HPC TOOLS``` section of the palette.
-A launcher icon for this extension is coming soon.
+After launching JupyterLab, the extension can be found in the command palette under the name ```Slurm Queue Manager```, and is listed under the ```HPC TOOLS``` section of the palette and the launcher.

 ## Development